Palmer penguins and discrete predictors

 Posterior predictions in Stan

-In the code above I show how to simulate the posterior predictive distribution using the posterior draws for \(\mu\) and \(\sigma\).
-However, if you want, you can do the same process in Stan.
+In the code above, I show how to simulate the posterior predictive distribution using the posterior draws for \(\mu\) and \(\sigma\).
+However, you can carry out the same process in Stan.

 1. Extend the Stan code above to simulate new observations using the generated quantities block.
 (Tip: look back at the Simulation exercise).